Tharun019/calculator/README.md

 # calculator
-This repo is to build a calculator
+This repo is to build a calculator.